itu-bdsa/lecture_notes/sessions/session_12/README_PROJECT.md

 Alternatively, since you remember from Jakob that in terms of GDPR "anonymization == deletion", you can decide to implement deletion in this way.
-That is, you may want to implement this feature so that user names and other personal data are anonymized For this project, it is okay that you do not consider
+That is, you may want to implement this feature so that user names and other personal data are anonymized For this project, it is okay that you do not consider anonymizing the contents of a cheep.

 ## 2) Process